 ELIZABETH - 1947

-Citizens formed a old-time bucket brigade to stop a fire from destroying a swath of Elizabeth, Colorado, on March 14, 1947.
+Citizens formed a bucket brigade to stop a fire from destroying a swath of Elizabeth, Colorado, on March 14, 1947.

 The city lacked an organized fire department.